-So let’s take a look at some of the most common tools, and how to apply them to brainstorming examples in business situations you’ve probably already encountered.
+Let’s take a look at some of the most common tools, and how to apply them to brainstorming examples in business situations you’ve probably already encountered.

-Putting brainstorming tools to work for your team
+Brainstorming tools for your team

 Brainstorming sessions work better when you use specialized tools to create and record ideas from team members in a free-flowing, graphic environment.
 The bigger your visual toolbox, the more brainstorming techniques you can implement, and the greater your team’s engagement will be.

 To set yourself up for success, you should begin every brainstorming project by gathering your team together, and:

 - Identify the problem or objective at hand.